PNNL-Comp-Mass-Spec/Validate-Fasta-File/Readme.md

 /HashFile automatically enables /F and automatically disables /D, /R, and /B

 Use /X to specify that a model XML parameter file should be created.
-Use /S to process all valid files in the input folder and subfolders.
+Use /S to process all valid files in the input directory and subdirectories.
-Include a number after /S (like /S:2) to limit the level of subfolders to examine.
+Include a number after /S (like /S:2) to limit the level of subdirectories to examine.

 The optional /Q switch will suppress all error messages.